-The first is becoming stranded; tongue tied and silent because you don't know how to get from one point on your outline to the next.
+The first is becoming stranded; tongue tied and silent because you don't know how to get from one point on your outline or cue cards to the next.
 When that happens, the delivery becomes stilted, a stop-start presentation, which in turn can make the speaker feel anxious, which makes recovering the flow more difficult.

 A second drawback is misreading the audience, and delivering the speech using either language, (word choices), or humor they find hard to understand or accept.